-Here is a list of some helpful travel tips and frequently asked questions about your visit to Niagara Falls.
+Here is a list of many frequently asked questions about your visit to Niagara Falls.

-U.S. Citizens returning to the U.S. after visiting Niagara Falls Canada are required to provide a passport, passport card or enhanced drivers license at the inspection checkpoint.
+U.S. Citizens returning to the U.S. after visiting Niagara Falls Canada are required to provide a US passport, passport card or an enhanced drivers license at the inspection checkpoint.
 Enhanced licenses are available only for residents of NY,MI,MN,VT & WA.
 Therefore…if you are a U.S. citizen living in the U.S. and cross the border to Canada and attempt to re-enter the U.S. you will need one of the above listed forms of identification.
-Effective June 1st 2009.
+No exceptions!

 Children that are U.S. citizens under the age of 16 travelling from the U.S. to Canada and returning to the U.S. by land or sea (car or boat) are not required to have passports.
 An original or certified copy of their birth certificate is required.
-If the children are not yours you must provide a signed hand written note by the parent indicating how long the child will be in the country you are visiting along with telephone numbers for the parents.
+If the children are not yours you must provide a notarized signed hand written note by both parents indicating how long the child will be in the country along with telephone numbers for the parents.
 You will be denied entry if you are lacking proper documentation.
 A printed copy of the parents license or passport can help too.
 Visit the CBP website for more information regarding identification requirements for children travelling to Canada without their parents.

 If you have ever been charged with a DUI (driving under the influence) in the U.S. or convicted of a minor offense you may be denied entry to Canada regardless of how long it has been.
-U.S. travelers are being denied at ports of entry.
-There has been a significant number of travelers denied entry and it can be a “not good” situation.
+There have been a significant number of travelers denied entry even for minor infractions.
 Click here for more information.

 If you are an international traveler and need information on entering the US please visit this link.

 Persons wishing to travel to Canada who are not U.S. citizens (ie: foreigner) may be required to get a tourist visa from the Canadian consulate in the country from which they are arriving from.
 If you are in the USA on a visa and wish to visit Canada while in New York there is no Canadian consulate located in Niagara Falls.
 YOU CANNOT OBTAIN A TOURIST VISA AT ANY OF THE BORDER CROSSINGS.
 When contacting the Consul, inform them that you wish to obtain a “temporary resident visa”.
-As of April 1st 2016 the fee per person is $100.00 for a single entry visa, $150 for a multiple entry visa or $500 for a family (multiple or single entry).
+As of January 2023 the fee per person is $100.00 for a single entry visa, $150 for a multiple entry visa or $500 for a family (multiple or single entry).
 Tourists to Canada do not need to pay for a biometrics fee.
 For online information visit the Canadian Consul Website.

-Although border security has increased significantly, crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge are back to usual transit times.
-Expect one hour delays on holidays including Canada Day, Fourth of July and Labor day weekend.
+INTERNATIONAL BRIDGES – Crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge usually takes less than five to ten minutes.
+You can expect one hour delays on holidays including Canada Day, Fourth of July and Labor day weekend.
 Credit Cards are now accepted at all bridges for paying tolls.

-There are three International bridges between the U.S. and Canada within six miles of the Falls.
+There are three International bridges between the U.S. and Canada within 6 mi /9.6 km of the Falls.

-1.8 miles (2.9 km) North is the “Whirlpool Bridge”.
+1.8 mi/ 2.9 km north of the Falls is the “Whirlpool Bridge”.
 Only NEXUS cardholders can use the Whirlpool bridge.

-5.6 miles (9 km) North of the Falls is the “Lewiston-Queenston Bridge”.
+5.6 mi/9 km north of the Falls is the “Lewiston-Queenston Bridge”.
 This bridge is for all types of vehicles.
 Bicycles are allowed but not recommended.

 When crossing the international border be sure to bring a valid passport.
 You may be denied entry if you are lacking proper documentation.

-For travelers visiting Niagara Falls with their pets.
+PETS – For travelers visiting Niagara Falls with their pets.
 Dogs are welcome in the park areas as long as they are leashed and cleaned up after.
 If you plan on crossing the border with a pet you may be asked to provide a current vaccination certificate.
 Most hotels do not allow pets.
 If you are interested in bringing your pet into Canada please visit the official Canada Inspection page.
 If you are interested in bringing your pet into the United States please visit the United States Department of Agriculture’s website.
 Only official guide dogs are permitted on certain attractions (therapy pets are not included).
 For more specific pet friendly information visit the Niagara Falls NY State Park or the Niagara Parks Canada website.

-During the busier months of July and August, three popular attractions Maid of the Mist, Cave of the Winds and Journey behind the Falls can have long waiting lines.
+LOCAL ATTRACTIONS – During the busier months of July and August, three popular attractions Boat Rides below the Falls, Cave of the Winds and Journey behind the Falls can have long waiting lines.
 The best time to visit is in the early morning or late afternoon.

 If you are visiting during the winter months all attractions are open with the exception of the Boat Rides below the Falls, Whirlpool Jetboat, Whirlpool Aero Car and the White Water Walk.
 Cave of the Winds is now open year round and Niagara Zipline operates on a limited basis.

-Niagara Falls has a very low crime rate.
+CRIME? – Niagara Falls has a very low crime rate.
 However do not leave valuables unattended in your hotel room or vehicle.
 If necessary check valuables with your hotels security.
-If you have a vehicle leave nothing in plain view.
+Unfortunately there are occasionally car break-ins so please leave nothing in plain view.

 Frequently Asked Questions